 Poppy trained at the Webber Douglas Academy.

-She is currently playing Ginny Potter in Harry Potter & the Cursed Child in the West End, for which she has been nominated in the Best Supporting Actress category at the What’s On Stage Awards 2016
+She created the role of Ginny Potter in the original West End cast of Harry Potter & The Cursed Child, for which she was nominated for Best Supporting Actress at the What’s On Stage Awards 2016.
+She reprised the role on Broadway.

 Poppy Miller nominated in What's On Stage Awards 2016